Have you ever wondered why some Cockers end up in Cocker Spaniel rescue centres?

 By: Stacey Baker

 I rescued George from somewhere in London.
-I can't remember where as it was 8 years ago.
-George was POORLY trained and he had been abused.
+I can't remember where because it was 8 years ago.
+George was POORLY trained, and he had been abused.

-Eleanor (my child), Chris (my husband) and myself went to have a look around an adoption center.
-We were told that George was beaten and nearly died and had been left at the side of the road!
+Eleanor (my child), Chris (my husband), and I went to look around a Cocker Spaniel rescue centre, where we found George.
+We discovered that George had nearly died after being beaten and left at the side of the road!

-We had just moved to London from America, and we wanted a dog to keep ours company.
-So we had a look around and Eleanor fell in love with George and Chris liked this dog called Tilly, who was a Springer Spaniel.
-We took both of them!
+We had just moved to London from America and wanted a dog to keep our dog company.
+So we looked around, and Eleanor fell in love with George.
+Chris liked this dog called Tilly, who was a Springer Spaniel.
+So we took both of them!

 George has grown up to be a great dog and has a lot planned.
 He is now 10 years old and is still looking fit and healthy!
 And he loves playing with my children (I had another child called Harry).

-They all get on so well, so don't think rescued dogs are going to be horrible and badly behaved.
+They all get on well, so don't think rescued dogs are horrible and badly behaved.